 SEED: Social InEquality and its Effects on child Development: A study of birth cohorts in the UK, Germany and the Netherlands

-The project is funded by the EU’s Norface programme with key EU partners and further international collaborators (call on ‘Dynamics of Inequality Across the Life-course: structures and processes’ (DIAL).
+The project is funded by the DFG (German Research Foundation) and the EU’s Norface programme with key EU partners and further international collaborators (call on ‘Dynamics of Inequality Across the Life-course: structures and processes’ (DIAL).
 PI: James Law, England

-Research assistants: Claudia Karwath, Otto-Friedrich University of Bamberg; Wei Huang, LIfBi, Bamberg
+Research assistants: Dr. Anna Volodina (former assistant: Claudia Karwath), University of Bamberg; Wei Huang, LIfBi, Bamberg

 Marked disparities in early child development (e.g., oral language skills) have opened up even before compulsory schooling begins.
 These disparities which, for many, persist through childhood and into adulthood, reflect and promote social inequalities.
 The „SEED“-project (Social InEquality and its Effects on child Development: A study of birth cohorts in the UK, Germany and the Netherlands) will explore the mechanisms underlying these developments by drawing on the best data from a range of different countries.
 The project addresses differences (especially social inequalities) in child development (specifically oral language skills and socio-emotional development) and seeks to explore the mechanisms by which this happens.
 In particular, SEED has two principle objectives: 1.
 Identifying the mechanisms through which changing social inequalities impact on children’s oral language and socio-emotional development; 2.
 Identifying the implications that these evolving social disparities have for patterns of performance at school age and beyond – into adolescence and adulthood.
 In particular SEED is organised in 6 work packages: (1) The dynamics of families and parenting and their association with child development over time; (2) The institutional educational environment and its changing capacity to reduce the impact of social disadvantage on child development; (3) Interrelations between developmental domains and the accumulation of risk; (4) The implications of social inequalities in clinical populations; (5) Conceptualising risk mitigation and intervention; (6) Knowledge valorisation and dissemination.